lightspeedwp/to-search/readme.txt

 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
 The Tour Operator Search Plugin has been optimised for the Gutenberg update.

-Check out our [our Tour Operator dedicated website](https://tour-operator.lsdev.biz/) to check out all our available extensions and features.
+Check out our [Tour Operator dedicated website](https://tour-operator.lsdev.biz/) to check out all our available extensions and features.

 == It's free, and always will be. ==
 We’re firm believers in open source - that’s why this extension is free, and that won't change.